1. Uvik Software — for Technical AI Readiness with Engineering Follow-Through

 - Less flexible for unusual scope or sectors outside the mid-market profile.

-- Smaller engineering bench than Uvik for complex implementation work.
+- Smaller engineering bench than Uvik Software for complex implementation work.

 |